How to Build the Ideal Car Stereo System

 Is your car your office?

 Receivers that have Bluetooth® capability are really convenient if you make a lot of phone calls in your car.
 In most cases, you can hear callers over your speakers simply by pressing a button on your receiver.
-And if you have a display screen, you can see the Caller ID and dial via touchscreen.
+And if you have a display screen, you can see the Caller ID and dial via touchscreen. if you're a Pandora fan, you can stream your music wirelessly through the stereo.

 Do you travel a lot?